Floer cohomology in the mirror of the projective plane and a binodal cubic curve: Introduction

 Assuming this, define the \emph{complexified moduli space} of deformations of $L$ to be the space $\cM_L$ consisting of pairs $(L_b,\cE_b)$, where $L_b = \pi^{-1}(b)$ is a special Lagrangian deformation of $L$, and $\cE_b$ is a $U(1)$ local system on $L_b$.
 There is an obvious projection $\pi^\vee : \cM_L \to B$ given by forgetting the local system.
 The fiber $(\pi^\vee)^{-1}(b)$ is the space of $U(1)$ local systems on the given torus $L_b$, which is precisely the dual torus $L_b^\vee$.
 In this sense, the fibrations $\pi$ and $\pi^\vee$ are dual torus fibrations, and the SYZ proposal can be taken to mean that the mirror $X^\vee$ is precisely this complexified moduli space: $X^\vee = \cM_L$.
 The picture is completed by showing that $\cM_L$ naturally admits a complex structure $J^\vee$, a K\"{a}hler form $\omega^\vee$, and a holomorphic $(n,0)$--form $\Omega^\vee$.
 One finds that $\Omega^\vee$ is constructed from $\omega$, while $\omega^\vee$ is constructed from $\Omega$, thus expressing the interchange of symplectic and complex structures between the two sides of the mirror pair.
 For details we refer the reader to \cite{hitchin-slag},\cite[\S 2]{auroux07}.

 However, this picture of mirror symmetry cannot be correct as stated, as it quickly hits upon a major stumbling block: the presence of singular fibers in the original fibration $\pi: X\setminus D \to B$.
 These singularities make it impossible to obtain the mirror manifold by a fiberwise dualization, and generate ``quantum corrections'' that complicate the T-duality prescription.
-Attempts to overcome this difficulty led to the remarkable work of Kontsevich and Soibelman \cite{ks-torus-fibrations,ks-nonarchimedean}, and found a culmination in the work of Gross and Siebert \cite{gs-affine-log-mirror,gs-log-degen-I,gs-log-degen-II} that implements the SYZ program in an algebro-geometric context.
+Attempts to overcome this difficulty led to the work of Kontsevich and Soibelman \cite{ks-torus-fibrations,ks-nonarchimedean} and Gross and Siebert \cite{gs-affine-log-mirror,gs-log-degen-I,gs-log-degen-II} that implements the SYZ program in an algebro-geometric context.
+In the case of K3 surfaces, the work of Fukaya--Oh--Ohta--Ono \cite{fooo-ch10} relates this problem to the wall--crossing of holomorphic disk moduli spaces.
 It is also this difficulty which motivates us to consider the case of $\CP^2$ relative to a binodal cubic curve, where the simplest type of singularity arises.

 In the case of $X$ with effective anticanonical divisor $D$, we can see these corrections in action if we include the superpotential $W$ into the SYZ picture.
 As $W$ is to be a function on $X^\vee$, which is naively $\cM_L$, $W$ assigns a complex number to each pair $(L_b,\cE_b)$.
 This number is a count of holomorphic disks with boundary on $L_b$, of Maslov index $2$, weighted by symplectic area and the holonomy of $\cE_b$: